-- If it appears that the malfunction was caused by the type of ammunition being used, try another brand, type, or lot number.
-Remember - use only factory ammunition of the correct caliber. - 2.
+- 1. If it appears that the jam was caused by the type of ammunition being used, try another brand, type, or lot number.
+Remember use only factory ammunition of the correct caliber. - 2.
 If changing ammunition does not at once eliminate malfunctions, then the following steps should be taken: - a.
 Thoroughly clean the pistol, paying particular attention to the removal of accumulated grease and dirt.
 Use a bristle brush and solvent to remove grease and fouling from the breech-face, extractor, chamber, and feed ramp area immediately behind the chamber. - b.
 Check to be sure that the magazine spring firmly returns the magazine follower to the top of the magazine. - c.
 Check the magazine lips to be certain that they are free of nicks and burrs and that they are not deformed or cracked. - d.
 Remove excess oil and solvent from all cleaned components, load the magazine, and try the pistol again.
 Make sure you are following the correct loading and firing sequence as described in this manual. - e.
 If none of the above steps is effective, try a different magazine of Ruger manufacture.
-If a new magazine does not function correctly, contact the Ruger Customer Service Department.
-(See "Shipping Firearms For Repair" on page 30.) - f.
+If use of a new magazine does not resolve the issue, contact the Ruger Customer Service Department.
+(See "Shipping Firearms For Repair" on page 31.) - f.
 Alterations to the pistol or use of non-Ruger magazines and accessories may cause malfunctions.
-See "Alterations Warning" on page 11.
+See "Alteration Warning" on page 11.

-DISASSEMBLY

-Be sure pistol is unloaded!
+DISASSEMBLY Be sure pistol is unloaded!

-An on-line video demonstrating the disassembly and reassembly of the LCP® II pistol can be viewed by going to Ruger.com/TechTips.
+An on-line video demonstrating the disassembly and reassembly of the SECURITY-9[®] pistol can be viewed by going to Ruger.com/TechTips.

-Keep the pistol pointed in a safe direction.
-Press the magazine latch and withdraw the magazine from the butt of the pistol (see Figure 5).
+1. Keep pistol pointed in a safe direction.
+Press the magazine latch and withdraw the magazine from the frame (see Figure 3).

-Pull the slide to the rear and lock it in the open position by pushing upward on the slide stop. (see Figure 6).
+2. Pull the slide to the rear and lock it in the open position by pushing upward on the slide stop. (see Figure 4).

-3. Inspect the chamber and verify that it is empty (see Figure 7).
+3. Inspect the chamber and verify that it is empty (see Figure 5).

-Retract the slide slightly and release it (see Figure 8).
+4. Retract the slide slightly and release it (see Figure 6).
 This will disengage the slide stop and allow the slide to move fully forward.

-5. Pry loose the takedown pin using a screwdriver or other flat, blunt tool (see Figure 9).
+5. Retract the slide appoximately 1/16" so the front of the slide aligns with the front of the grip frame.
+Pry loose the takedown pin using a non-marring armorer's tool or other flat, blunt tool (see Figure 7).